someobserver/recurgence/love/index.md

 - listen for the limit
 - and **choose coherence over chaos.**

-if your heart is racing, that’s okay. in fact it’s perfectly normal right about here. this is what it feels like to be an **observer** at the threshold of something new.
+if your heart is racing, that’s okay. in fact, it’s perfectly normal right about here. this is what it feels like to be an **observer** at the threshold of something new.

 **pause.**
 **breathe.**

-**if you’re feeling overwhelmed: [click here now](/mirror/backside/)**.
+**if you’re feeling overwhelmed: [click here now](/mirror/backside/).**
 **that’s a tether and a safety net ➚**

 come back later if you need to.